-Azure AD B2C provides various ways in which users can authenticate a user.
-Users can sign-in to a local account, by using username and password, phone verification (also known as password-less authentication).
+Azure AD B2C provides various ways in which you can authenticate a user.
+Users can sign-in to a local account, by using username and password, phone verification (also known as passwordless authentication).
 Email sign-up is enabled by default in your local account identity provider settings.

 User profile attributes

 Azure AD B2C lets you manage common attributes of consumer account profiles.
 For example display name, surname, given name, city, and others.